Projects

 Immunity and regeneration

-We exploit the immune system as a new player in regenerative medicine, which can be manipulated for therapeutic gain.
+We exploit the immune system as a key player in regenerative medicine, which can be manipulated for therapeutic gain.
+Our research uses genetically modified animal and cellular models as well as bioengineering.

 PROJECT AREAS: